 All children will remain in uniform for ASP unless a written note is sent by parents stating their child's need to change clothes for a specific reason (dance class, ball practice, etc.) Children will be allowed to change shortly before parents arrive to pick them up.
 The time of the parent's arrival should be included in the written note.

 Billing

-Fees are the sole support of ASP and are not subsidized by the school or parish.
-A fee schedule is available at registration or in the elementary school office
+Fees are the sole support of before and after school programs (ASP), and are not subsidized by the school or parish.
+A fee schedule is available at registration or in the elementary school office.